-Rugged devices have all the functionality of a consumer tablet or mobile, but also include added features that make it possible to work under extreme conditions.
-Rugged devices are great for business use, particularly for companies who require data mobility in harsh work environments.
+In the past decade, rugged devices have been getting the recognition it deserves.
+After all, these powerful tools are made to provide the right solutions to common business mobility issues.
+Rugged devices have all the functionality of a consumer tablet or mobile phone.
+In addition, these devices also come with added features that make it possible to work under extreme conditions.
+In our article today, we will take a look at rugged devices and IP ratings.
+Furthermore, we will review why rugged mobile devices are great for business use, particularly for companies who require data mobility in harsh work environments.

 What is a Rugged Device?

 Rugged devices are a type of hardware designed especially to tolerate the harshest environments.
-Exposure to extreme temperatures, shocks, drops, water and dust are no longer a reason for device failures in business.
-As access to data is crucial for many businesses across industries, from Logistics to Retail and Construction to Emergency Services, rugged devices have become a solution to downtime and device breakages.
+For example, exposure to extreme temperatures, shocks, drops, water and dust is no longer a reason for device failures in business.
+As the access to data is crucial for many businesses across industries, from Logistics to Retail and Construction to Emergency Services, rugged devices have become a solution to downtime and device breakages.

 Types of Rugged Devices